Written by CorpsAfrica/Malawi Volunteer Mr. Lusekelo Simwela

 “Who would be in charge of the project if you were to leave it, or not be available,” asked Dr. Deborah Hall at the steering committee meeting I had before my shallow well project was approved.
 I hadn’t expected the question but I answered immediately.
 My answer was a Mr. Simon Denivala.
 The reason I had chosen him was because he was many months back one of the few people who told me about my community’s water problems, he was also one of the most dedicated members of the village’s village development committee(VDC).
-Fast forward four months later, I sit down with him after performing the very last task on the well.
+Fast forward four months later, I sat down with him after performing the very last task on the well.
 He has a plate of Kalongonda (velvet beans) a delicacy that is famous for killing people if it has not been properly cooked.
-I reluctantly pick a couple and throw two in my mouth and had this conversation with him.
+I reluctantly picked a couple threw two in my mouth and had this conversation with him.

 Me: We finally finished the project, how do you feel?

 Simon: I am happy, that finally we have enough clean water.

 Me: We initially planned the project for 1 month, but it has taken almost 3 months, what can you say about this?

 Simon: People did not always show up in expected numbers.

 Me: Why do you think this was the case?

 Simon: People in leadership positions did not do enough to mobilize the people.